maarten-pennings/6502/3eeprom/README.md

  - Includes support for 74HC595 (but the 74164 still works).
  - Arduino EEPROM Programmer now polls the EEPROM for write to complete, instead of having a "long" time-out.
  - The `verify` command now prints the write/programming time.
+ - The `verify` command now prints the number of UART overflows (if the PC sends "write"s too fast).
  - Added power-on LED animation, so that the user can see when the Nano is booted.

 The first point was surprisingly hard.